About | History | Properties | Law & Safety | Generation | Reactions | Effect on Pathogens | Solubility | Benefits | Measures & Conversions | Media

-The solubility of gases in liquid media is described by Henry’s law (Henry’s law states that the solubility of a gas in a liquid is proportional to the pressure of the gas over the liquid).
+The ability to dissolve of gases in liquid media is described by Henry’s law (Henry’s law states that the solubility of a gas in a liquid is proportional to the pressure of the gas over the liquid).
 As Henry’s said this law can only be applied on gasses that do not chemically change in water, during transfer.

 Conditions that will affect the level of solubility of a gas in water:

-Water pressure: the higher the pressure, the greater the solubility.
+Water pressure: the higher the pressure, the greater the the dissolution capacity.

 Gas pressure: pressurized gas, ie gas that is at an increased pressure, being applied in water, also improves efficiency (Increased pressure, will increase solubility).